kamal01236/heart-attack-prediction/Low_Level_Design.md

 - Use version control (e.g., git) to track changes.
 - Ensure code is robust to missing or malformed data.
 - Test the API with sample requests before deployment.
+- Provide clear API documentation and example requests/responses.
+- For tree visualization, use `sklearn.tree.export_graphviz` or `plot_tree` and save as an image for easy preview in VS Code.

 ---